RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 ---

-Thanks for the support! ❤️
+Thanks so much for the support, and we hope to see you join! ❤️